-Grimme slid Brìghde a stony look at supper when she raised her eyebrow in question and asked, “Well?”
+Grimme slid Brìghde a stony look at supper when she raised her eyebrow in question.
+“Well?”

 “’Tis done, but do not make me do that again.”

 Then she smiled sweetly at him and fluttered her eyelashes.